Seagrass meadow: Using propagules

 For species which have seeds contained within spathes (e.g., Zostera spp.), these can be harvested using divers or mechanical harvesters.
 In Chesapeake Bay several million Zostera marina seeds have been collected each year during the peak reproductive season using a mechanical harvester.
 Seeds are extracted from spathes after harvesting, but the methods of extraction and delivery vary.
 For example, some methods involve keeping the spathes within large holding tanks where they eventually split open and release the (negatively buoyant) seeds, which are then collected from the tank bottom.
 The seeds are then placed in a flume to determine seed quality based on settling velocity, after which they are scattered by hand from boats over recipient habitats.
 Alternatively, using buoys anchored in place, Z. marina spathes can be suspended over restoration sites in mesh bags; the spathes release and deliver the seeds to the seafloor.

 For species that release seeds from fruits that float (Posidonia spp., Halophila spp.), fruits can be detached from the parent plant by shaking; they then float to the surface where they are collected in nets.
 Seeds are then extracted from the fruit via vigorous aeration and water movement from pumps at stable temperatures (25 °C) within tanks.
 The negatively buoyant seeds are then collected from the tank bottom and scattered by-hand over recipient habitats.
 Other methods have been trialed with limited success, including direct planting of seeds by hand, injecting seeds using machinery, or planting and deploying within hessian sandbags.

 Restoration using seagrass propagules has so far demonstrated low and variable outcomes, with more than 90% of propagules failing to survive.
+Field experiments have shown that seed-based restoration outcomes can be affected by seed delivery method, seed losses, and local environmental conditions.
 For propagules to be successfully incorporated within seagrass restoration programs, there will need to be a reduction in propagule wastage (which includes mortality, but also failure to germinate or dispersal away from the restoration site), to facilitate higher rates of germination and survival.
 A major barrier to effective use of seeds in seagrass restoration is knowledge about seed quality.
 Seed quality includes aspects such as viability, size (which can confer energy reserves available for initial growth and establishment), damage to the seed coat or seedling, bacterial infection, genetic diversity and ecotype (which may influence a seeds ability to respond to the restoration environment).
 Nevertheless, the diversity of propagules and species used in restoration is increasing and understanding of seagrass seed biology and ecology is advancing.
 To improve chances of propagule establishment, better understanding is needed about the steps that precede seed delivery to restoration sites, including seed quality, as well as the environmental and social barriers that influence survival and growth.